-The Parsonage at Sweden How in Ambleside is a wonderful house for larger groups to enjoy the delights of the Lakes.
-It is a substantial property situated high on a hill overlooking the town from which guests can step into some the loveliest scenery in the area.
+The Parsonage at Sweden How in Ambleside, is a substantial three storey house for larger groups to enjoy the delights of the Lakes, situated high on a hill overlooking the town from which guests can step into some the loveliest scenery in the area.
 It was built in the 1880s as the original parsonage or rectory for Ambleside and later divided into separate dwellings.
-The Parsonage comprises about half of the original building and has 7 double/twin bedrooms sleeping up to 14 guests.
+The Parsonage comprises about half of the original building and has seven double/twin bedrooms sleeping up to fourteen guests.

-You enter the property through a spacious hallway with a wood burning stove and locally made pew ideal for storing coats and boots after your day on the hills.
-This leads through into a games room with pool table, a variety of games, a DVD player and TV that can be linked to games consoles.
-From here you can step into the conservatory, which gets the sun most of the day and is the perfect place to relax and unwind.
+A spacious hallway greets you with a wood burning stove and locally made pew; ideal for storing coats and boots after your day on the hills.
+This leads through into a games room with pool table, a variety of games, a TV and DVD player that can be linked to games consoles.
+From here you can step into the conservatory which gets the sun most of the day and is the perfect place to relax and unwind.
 The underfloor heating makes it cosy even in winter.

 The modern and luxurious kitchen is very spacious and a wonderful space to gather at any time of the day.
-It is equipped with all modern appliances (including two dishwashers) and a large range cooker capable of catering for 14 guests.
-There is a large feature central island unit, and ample refrigeration and freezer space.
-Just off the kitchen is the main dining area with a huge solid oak table, which can seat 14, and a wood burning stove.
+It is equipped with all modern appliances and a large range cooker capable of catering for fourteen guests.
+There is a large feature central island unit, ample refrigeration and freezer space.
+Just off the kitchen is the main dining area with a huge solid oak table, which can seat 14 and a wood burning stove.
 The lounge is just off the games room and also features a wood burning stove as well as a bookcase full of local walking and climbing guidebooks to help you explore the area.

-The living room furniture has recently been updated, replacing the seating with 3 large leather sofas.
-In addition, the downstairs loo has been opened up to provide a toilet with a large drying area and hanging rack for those soggy coats and boots along with a Belfast sink to scrub mucky gear.
+The living room furniture has recently been updated, replacing the seating with three large leather sofas.
+In addition, the downstairs WC has been opened up to provide a toilet, a large drying area and hanging rack for those soggy coats and boots along with a Belfast sink to scrub mucky gear.

-On the first floor there are 3 double bedrooms and 2 twin bedrooms.
-Three of these are ensuite and there is also a separate luxury shower room.
-On the second floor there is an additional luxury bathroom (with large shower cubicle) and two further bedrooms, one double and one twin ideal for children.
+On the first floor there are three double bedrooms and two twin bedrooms.
+Three of these are en-suite and there is also a separate luxury shower room.
+On the second floor there is an additional luxury bathroom with large shower cubicle and two further bedrooms, one double and one twin ideal for children.

-A great advantage of this property is that you have the best of both the fells and village.
+The great advantage of this property is that you have the best of both the fells and village life.
 Ambleside with its many amenities is just a five minute stroll from the front door.
 Five minutes in the other direction up Sweden Bridge Lane takes you out into the fells with spectacular views of the Langdale Pikes.
 Indeed if you are feeling energetic it is possible to walk from the Parsonage to the top of Helvellyn without crossing a road!

 The Parsonage is ideally situated to access all of the attractions in the Lake District National Park.
-Bowness on Windermere is less than 6 miles by road, or you could take a ferry down the lake from nearby Waterhead.
-Close by you have Grasmere and Hawkshead and Keswick is approximately 17 miles away.
+Bowness on Windermere is less than six miles by road, or you could take a ferry down the lake from nearby Waterhead.
+Close by you have Grasmere, Hawkshead and Keswick is approximately 17 miles away.